Last Updated: December 5, 2025

 Cons: Only specializes in contact enrichment, Only supports Hubspot CRMs

-Unlike all the other tools I tried so far, FullEnrich does only 1 thing exceptionally well: waterfall contact enrichment across 15+ data providers.
-So if you simply need to get the most accurate emails and phone numbers possible FullEnrich is your tool.
+Unlike all the other tools I tried so far, FullEnrich does only 1 thing and focuses on doing it very well: waterfall contact enrichment across 15+ data providers.
+So if you simply need to get the most accurate emails and phone numbers possible FullEnrich is a strong option.

-How FullEnrich works is it aggregates contact data from providers like Apollo, Hunter, Lusha, and more, running them sequentially until it finds a match.
+FullEnrich aggregates contact data from providers like Apollo, Hunter, Lusha, and more, running them sequentially until it finds a match.

-IWhen I tested it, the email match rates were noticeably higher than using any single provider alone.
-And it was really stupid easy to use too.
+When I tested it, the email match rates were noticeably higher than using any single provider alone.
+And it was very easy to use.
 I simply uploaded a CSV with names + companies, and FullEnrich enriched it with contact data, spitting out a CSV back I could download.

-In my test of 4 contacts, FullEnrich successfully found and verified emails for 3 out of 4 (75% match rate, and that 1 was because they detected a catch-all email), with clear verification indicators next to each email address.
+In my test of 4 contacts, FullEnrich successfully found and verified emails for 3 out of 4 (75% match rate, and that one miss was because they detected a catch-all email), with clear verification indicators next to each email address.

 Innovation Score: High